Jill Biden: Role in 2020 presidential campaign

-First Lady of the United States (2021–present)
+First Lady of the United States (2021–2025)

 Role and continued teaching

 Biden's husband was elected president and took office on January 20, 2021.
 She is the first spouse since Barbara Bush to hold the positions of both Second Lady and First Lady and is the first one since Pat Nixon to hold them non-consecutively.
 At the age of 69, Biden was the oldest first lady to assume the role.
 She is also the first Italian American first lady.
-In mid-November 2020, it was announced that her chief of staff as first lady would be attorney and diplomat Julissa Reynoso Pantaleon and that her senior advisor in the role would be campaign staffer Anthony Bernal.
+In mid-November 2020, it was announced that her chief of staff as first lady would be attorney and diplomat Julissa Reynoso Pantaleón and that her senior advisor in the role would be campaign staffer Anthony Bernal.
 In December 2020, an op-ed piece by writer Joseph Epstein in The Wall Street Journal, which urged the incoming First Lady to drop the "Dr." from her preferred form of address because she is not a medical doctor, was met with a widespread backlash, especially among professional women.
 Outgoing First Lady Melania Trump did not invite incoming First Lady Jill Biden to the White House for tea and a tour, which previously had been a tradition in the presidential transition of power.

 She resumed teaching at NOVA, albeit at first on a remote basis over Zoom due to the pandemic.
-This has made her the first wife of a sitting U.S. president to hold a paying job outside the White House.
+This made her the first wife of a sitting U.S. president to hold a paying job outside the White House, and similarly, the first to continue on with a professional career outside the White House for the majority of her tenure as first lady.
 For security reasons and for students who are looking to add a class taught by Biden, her classes at NOVA have often been listed as instructed by "staff".
 She has stayed up late in the White House quarters to review assignments she has given her students.
 In September 2021 she returned to in-person teaching at NOVA.
 Her presence there exemplified the Biden administration's desire to get students and teachers back to physical schools; she subsequently said "thank God we all got off Zoom".
 Security for her classes became tighter than it had been as second lady, with students having to go through a metal detector and initially getting a security briefing.
 She has maintained her reputation as a tough grader who gave a lot of homework.

 First ladies are expected to have one or more causes that they advocate for, and Biden's have been military families, education, and aspects of health care.
 The same day may see her teaching classes at the college and then flying to an appearance as first lady.
 Of managing her professional life, her family roles, and her first lady activities all together, Biden has said, "You can't do anything in a haphazard way.
 You have to have purpose while you're doing it, and it has to be organized.
 That's the key to it."